 Higher Learning Initiatives in Alabama

-The ACCESS Distance Learning Initiative is a state program that was launched in 2004 to make public education more equal across schools.
-The goal of the program is to give students in every zip code access to additional, high-quality learning material through online course work.
-The state hopes the ACCESS initiative will eventually reverse the statistics that cite Alabama as one of the lowest-performing states for high school and college graduates.
-Students may complete ACCESS online courses as part of their regular school work, or they may complete them on their own time outside of school.
+The ACCESS Distance Learning Initiative is a state program launched in 2004 to make public education more equal across schools.
+It aims give students in every zip code access to additional, high-quality learning material through online coursework.
+The state hopes that the ACCESS initiative will eventually reverse the statistics that cite Alabama as one of the lowest-performing states for high school and college graduates.
+Students may complete ACCESS online courses as part of their regular school work, or they can complete them on their own time outside of school.

-The Alabama Learning Exchange (ALEX) was launched in 2002 by the Alabama Department of Education.
-It is an online resource for elementary and high school teachers, students and parents.
+The Alabama Learning Exchange was launched in 2002 by the Alabama Department of Education.
+It serves as an online resource for elementary and high school teachers, students, and parents.
 The site provides free lesson plans, links to other online learning resources, interactive activities, and more.
-ALEX is still very much a work in progress, but it has a promising future.
 In 2011, the site won a Best of the Web Award from the Center for Digital Education.